lsst-sqre/sqr-055/index.rst

 Right now there is one Cluster Plugin that comes out of the box with COmanage, the `UnixCluster plugin <https://spaces.at.internet2.edu/display/COmanage/Unix+Cluster+Plugin>`__.

 The UnixCluster plugin is configured with a "GID Type."
-From the documentation we read "When a CO Group is mapped to a Unix Cluster Group, the CO Group Identifier of this type will be used as the group's numeric ID."
+From the documentation: "When a CO Group is mapped to a Unix Cluster Group, the CO Group Identifier of this type will be used as the group's numeric ID."
 CO Person can then have a UnixCluster account that has associated with it a UnixCluster Group, and the group will have a GID identifier.

-To have the information about the UnixCluster and the UnixCluster Group provisioned into LDAP using the ``voPosixAccount`` objectClass, you need to define a `CO Service <https://spaces.at.internet2.edu/display/COmanage/Registry+Services>`__ for the UnixCluster.
+To have the information about the UnixCluster and the UnixCluster Group provisioned into LDAP using the ``voPosixAccount`` objectClass, define a `CO Service <https://spaces.at.internet2.edu/display/COmanage/Registry+Services>`__ for the UnixCluster.
 In that configuration you need to specify a "short label", which will become value for an LDAP attribute option.
 Since the ``voPosixAccount`` objectClass attributes are multi-valued, you can represent multiple "clusters," and they are distinguised by using that LDAP attribute option value.
 For example::